-This e-Safety Policy should recognise and seek to develop the skills that children and young people need when communicating and using these technologies properly, while keeping safe and secure, and acting with respect for others.
+This e-Safety Policy recognises and seeks to develop the skills that children and young people need when communicating and using these technologies properly, while keeping safe and secure, and acting with respect for others.

-These risks to e-safety are caused by people acting inappropriately or even illegally.
-Any potential issue must be dealt with at a personal level.
+People acting inappropriately or even illegally cause these risks to e-safety.
+Any potential issue is dealt with at a personal level.
 Teachers are the first line of defence; their observation of behaviour is essential in detecting danger to pupils and in developing trust so that issues are reported.
-Incidents will vary from the prank or unconsidered action to considered illegal activity.
+Incidents vary from the prank or unconsidered action, to considered illegal activity.